coosmiin/coosmiin.github.io/_posts/[date]-notes-on-az-204-developing-solutions-for-azure-certification.md

 	- a public key configured in that account
 	- access to the corresponding private key
 	- port 22 open on the VM

+	_Remote Desktop (RDP)_ provides remote connectivity to the UI of Windows-based computers.
+Microsoft provides RDP clients for the following operating systems: Windows (built-in), macOS, iOS and Android.
+There are also open-source Linux clients, such as Remmina that enable you to connect to a Windows PC from an Ubuntu distribution.

 - **_create ARM templates_**